 This will help you attract the audience you're looking for and keep them engaged.
 A search engine enters your site and, for the most part, ignores styles and CSS.
 Most WordPress themes are designed with content as close to the top of the page as possible without style, keeping the sidebars and footers towards the bottom.
 Few search engines scan more than the first third of the page before continuing.

 Make sure your topic places the content near the top.
 WordPress makes it easy to structure, manage and publish your content in an SEO friendly way.
 This is why it is considered the best CMS for search engine optimization.
 In addition to creating the default URL of your page, the title of the page also defines your H1 header.
-Aren't you familiar with what this is?

 The H1 header on a page is intended as a way to give context about what your page is about to both users and search engines.
 Think about it just like the title of a book.
-Best practices generally require the use of an H1 heading (the title of the page), but you should also use H2 - H6 headings; they don't give structure to your content, also to split the text and make it easier to read.
+Best practices generally require the use of an H1 heading (the title of the page), but you should also use H2 - H6 headings; they don't give structure to your content, but also split the text and make it easier to read.
 If your H1 is the title of the book, the H2s are chapters, with subsequent tags that act as subtitles.

 Page headers are a great place to include your main keyword and page variants, but don't overdo it and never force a keyword into a place that doesn't fit naturally.
 WordPress recommends using W3 Total Cache, WP Super Cache or Cache Enabler.
 Fortunately, since Yoast 11.0, a complete structured data graph is created for each post or page on your site, but there are cases where you'll want to mark specific blocks within WordPress.
 You can do this by creating a new block by choosing a “Yoast Structured Data Block”, which you can read more about here.
 Most WordPress themes, if coded correctly, will automatically assign the title of your page or post as an H1 header.
 You can then configure other headers (H2, H3, H4, etc.) when it comes to the images you include in your posts, you can also consider enabling the use of large images for Google Discover.

 Statistics show that this increases CTR, duration of page views and user satisfaction.
 You'll need to sign up for the Google program using this form to use large images.
 Adding additional languages to your site can be a massive game changer for WordPress traffic and SEO.
 Neil Patel experimented with this and saw a 47 percent increase in traffic after translating his site into 82 languages.
 You can view these settings in your WordPress editor, listed as Title 1, Title 2, etc. Listen to the most downloaded B2B sales podcast in the world The following guide provides you with 12 ways you can dramatically improve the SEO of your WordPress website, increase your organic traffic, and increase your authority on search engines so you can get more visitors and customers.
 Once you've implemented the basics of WordPress SEO, you're ready to start optimizing your site and working on things that will make a real difference to your ranking.